Joseph Bonanno: The "Banana War"

 During Bonanno's two-year absence, Gaspar DiGregorio took advantage of family discontent over Bill Bonanno's role to claim family leadership.
 The Mafia Commission named DiGregorio as Bonanno family boss, and the DiGregorio revolt led to four years of strife in the Bonanno family, labeled by the media as the "Banana War".
 This led to a divide in the family between loyalists to Bill and loyalists to DiGregorio.

 In early 1966, DiGregorio allegedly contacted Bill about having a peace meeting.
 Bill agreed and suggested his grand-uncle's house on Troutman Street in Brooklyn as a meeting site.
 On January 28, 1966, as Bill and his loyalists approached the house, they were met with gunfire; no one was wounded during this confrontation.

 Bonanno reappeared on May 17, 1966, at Foley Square.
 In 1968, DiGregorio was wounded by machine gun fire and later suffered a heart attack.
 The Commission eventually became dissatisfied with DiGregorio's efforts at quelling the family rebellion, and eventually dropped DiGregorio and swung their support to Paul Sciacca.
 In 1968, after a heart attack, Bonanno ended the family warfare by agreeing to retire as boss and move to Arizona.
-As part of this peace agreement, Bill also resigned as consigliere and moved out of New York with his father.
+As part of this peace agreement, Bill stepped down as consigliere and moved out of New York with his father.